GameGlassLive/godot-sdk/INSTALLATION.md

 ### Events not appearing in dashboard

-- Verify your API key is correct
+- Verify your API key and secret are correct
 - Check that your game is created in the dashboard
 - Look for error messages in the Godot console
 - Ensure you have an internet connection
+- Make sure you're passing both the API key and secret to `initialize()`

 ### Can't find GameGlass in autoload